 Just the Facts

 Anecdotal claims and preclinical studies indicate some promise for using CBD to prevent or treat diabetes.
 But we need to see a lot more research to understand whether it can really help.

 Diabetes is a chronic disease that affects how the body converts food into usable energy.
-There are two main varieties of diabetes: type 1 and type 2.
+There are three main varieties of diabetes: type 1, type 2, and gestational diabetes.

-Type 1 diabetes results in the body reducing its natural production of insulin.
+In type 1 diabetes, an autoimmune reaction causes the body to attack its own cells in the pancreas.
+Ultimately, this results in the body reducing its natural production of insulin.
 This is the substance that allows cells to access blood sugar for energy.

 Type 2 diabetes, which is much more prevalent than type 1, usually develops over a person’s lifetime.
 With type 2 diabetes, the body has trouble using insulin efficiently.

 Gestational diabetes occurs during pregnancy in women who did not previously have diabetes.
 The pancreas does not produce enough insulin, causing a variety of health risks to both the mother and the baby.
 These can include high blood pressure during pregnancy and the increased likelihood of the baby developing diabetes later in life.

 In the US, diabetes is currently the seventh leading cause of death.
 More than 30 million Americans have diabetes.
 In addition, more than 84 million Americans are pre-diabetic, meaning they are on their way to developing type 2 diabetes.